 Guardians of the Galaxy: Mission Breakout dropped back down to 5 minutes, and we actually just took a few minutes to enjoy the queue.

 We grabbed our second FASTPASS, a 10:25AM slot for Toy Story Midway Mania! at 9:44AM.
+(Reminder: MaxPass is a paid FASTPASS enhancement that allows you to book FASTPASS times from your phone.)

 From Guardians we made our way to Radiator Springs Racers to use our first FASTPASS.
 The FASTPASS wait wound up being 19 minutes, a bit strange given that standby was only at 45 minutes.